covergirlszn/cfg-javascript/README.md

 _______________________________________________________________
 okay js is the brain of the site as it enables functionality....you can xombine variables using concatenation and interpolation.... i feel like i should know what those are...see w2

+DOM. document object module. due to dom we can change html of a site using js look at the dom tree for visualisation